Frequently Asked Questions

 1. What is included in Math Genius 2026?

-Math Genius 2026 is conducted entirely online and consists of two phases:
+Math Genius 2026 is conducted entirely online and consists of:

-• Phase 1: Boudhayan Division – Minimum Numerical Skill for Grades 6th to 10th
+• Minimum Numerical Skill (MNS) for Grades 6th to 10th

-• Phase 2: Mahavira Division – Minimum Learning Ability for Grades 9th and 10th.
-This further consists of two challenges
+• Minimum Learning Ability (MLA) for Grades 9th and 10 This is further classified as:

 • Minimum Learning Ability – 1 (MLA-1)